perldude/perldude/README.md

 ### History

 I have been working as a software developer for over 35 years.
-My first job after school was as hire #1 of a two-person startup.
+My first job after college was as hire #1 of a two-person startup.
 We wrote custom software for businesses running Unix ([Linus](https://en.wikipedia.org/wiki/Linus_Torvalds) was in high school at this time).